R4hul2002/UART_PACKET/README.md

 ### NOTE : If the build script fails to open please do it manully.
-Else connect with me Wil guide you with the issue.
+Else connect with me will guide you with the issue.
 The issue raise due to several factor mis match in the OS release to cause trouble